 During the current fiscal year, the District entered into a construction funding agreement with the Developer, whereas certain funds advanced by the Developer to finance the unfunded portion of the 2018 project would be reimbursed by future Bond issuances.
-Pursuant to this agreement, the Developer advanced \$609,963 to the District during the current fiscal year.
-The amount has not been included in the maturity schedule below.
-See Note 13 - Subsequent Events for additional information.
+Pursuant to this agreement, the Developer advanced \$609,963 to the District during the prior fiscal year.
+The Developer was repaid in the current fiscal year.